BenchR267/blog/content/post/Exams.md

 This was just a short **introduction** to the tooling and I really consider to write something similiar so that the language will be much more extensible in the future.

-That's all for now, thanks for reading and have a nice week!
+That is all for now, thanks for reading and have a nice week!